 Press Kit page

 A great press kit page is key to booking shows.
 As a singer-songwriter, you’ll likely be targeting smaller, more intimate venues to play shows.
-Be sure to add some hi-res images here for bloggers or newspapers providing coverage, a short bio, plus some audio and live video.
+Be sure to add some hi-res images here for bloggers and other media providing coverage, a short bio, plus some audio and live video.

-If you do perform with a full band as well, at larger venues or festivals, include those specs in a stage plot.
+If you perform with a full band as well at larger venues or festivals, include those specs in a stage plot.

-This page can get busy with content, so choose only your best stuff, and put it in layout that’s easy to scan.
+This page can get busy with content, so choose only your best stuff, and place it in a layout that’s easy to scan.

 If you have a lot of upcoming shows, or want to highlight a tour, add a dedicated events page.
-Place your events in a table, list, or calendar to make sure that people can see when you’ll be playing near them.
+Using Bandzoogle’s Events feature, place your events in a table, list, or calendar view to make sure that people can see when you’ll be playing near them.

-Using the List view and adding images like posters is a nice way to break up the page some color and content.
+Using the List view and adding images like posters is a nice way to break up the page with some color and text content.
+You can then add ticket info with links or even sell tickets directly to your fans, commission-free.

 A simple contact form on this page, plus your social media icons, will make it easy for people to send you a message.
 If you have more specific booking information, or a contact for publicity, you can add it here.

 We hope this gives you some ideas when you go to design your singer-songwriter website!
 For more design inspiration, check out our Website Examples page and the Beautiful Website Templates category of our blog.
-We've also got tips on how to use 1 template but fully make it unique!
-Check out Singer-Songwriter Website Design: 1 Template, 3 ways for ideas!
+Then get into your best creative space, and start designing!

 Build a stunning band website and store in minutes